PMArkive/NintendoClients_wiki/SEAD-RNG.md

 SEAD is Nintendo's private standard library.
-It is used by various first party games and by the [Pia](Pia-Overview) library as well.
+It is used by various first party games and the [Pia](Pia-Overview) library uses it as well.

 Its random number generator works as follows:
 ```python